-The outbreak of COVID-19 throughout the United States is causing physical, mental, and financial stress for students and families.
-With thousands of workers being laid off and children missing in-class instruction, families are being forced to confront unfamiliar and daunting challenges in the wake of the virus.
+For several months, the outbreak of COVID-19 throughout the United States has been causing physical, mental, and financial stress for students and families.
+With thousands of workers being laid off and children missing in-class instruction, families have been forced to confront unfamiliar and daunting challenges in the wake of the virus.

-As state and national leaders fight to stop the spread of COVID-19, individuals are being pushed into isolation.
-While these policies inhibit the transmission of the disease, they can have detrimental effects on mental health and well-being.
+As state and national leaders fight to stop the spread of COVID-19, individuals have been pushed into isolation.
+While policies placed in response to COVID-19 are geared toward inhibiting the transmission of the disease, they can have detrimental effects on mental health and well-being.
 Policymakers must consider the effects that the current pandemic will have on the mental health and well-being of their constituencies, working to understand how to properly balance implementing safeguards against the virus while providing the right supports for students and families.

 In addition to the strain social distancing is placing on students as they transition to distance learning, it is also adding another layer of stress for parents as they juggle work, homeschooling, and parenting.
 To help ease the pressure on parents, best practices have been identified to help parents manage the difficult task of working from home while ensuring their children’s education continues.